-In addition to providing training in state-of-the-art technologies and instrumentation for graduate students and beyond, we emphasize professional development training targeting skills needed both in and out of academia.
-These live interactive webinars provide transferable skills for all early career scientists and will be archived on the website for those unable to “attend” the live events.
+In addition to providing training in state-of-the-art technologies and instrumentation for graduate students and beyond, we emphasized professional development training targeting skills needed both in and out of academia.
+These live interactive webinars provided transferable skills for all early career scientists and are archived here for those unable to “attend” the live events.

 Do you have questions like:

 - How do I put together (or understand) a budget?